Analytic thermal bootstrap meets holography: Black brane background

+{We write explicitly the regularized contributions for the correlators with $\Delta_\phi<4$.
+The expressions for $\Delta_\phi\geq 4$ are easily obtainable, but we omit them for the sake of clarity: {\allowdisplaybreaks } {where

-Note that the correlator corresponding to $\Delta_\phi = 1$ reproduces the free scalar two-point function, as expected.\footnote{More generally, one can show that any correlator with $\Delta_\phi = 1$ in four spacetime dimensions must satisfy the free equation of motion.
-Further details are provided in Appendix~\ref{app:NumericalSolutionOfTheWaveEquation}, where this case is used as a benchmark to test the numerical solution of the wave equation in AdS.} The results above are expected to represent exact holographic correlators at finite temperature.
-Since the OPE consistency, the KMS condition, and the required analytic properties are built-in by construction, the only non-trivial bootstrap check is the boundedness condition in~\eqref{eq:boundess} and \eqref{eq:boundess2}.
-Figure~\ref{fig:Boundness} shows the behavior of the correlators along the imaginary axis for $\text{Re}(\tau) = 1/2$ and the behaviour of the correlator along real axis as $\text{Im}(\tau) = 1/2$.
-In both cases, the boundedness is satisfied for all values of $\text{Re}(\tau)$ and for $\text{Im}(\tau)$ respectively.
+Note that the correlator corresponding to $\Delta_\phi = 1$ reproduces the free scalar two-point function as expected.
+In this framework, this can be seen as a consequence of the absence of poles at $\Delta_\phi=1$ in the OPE coefficients.\footnote{More generally one can show that any correlator with $\Delta_\phi = 1$ in four spacetime dimensions must satisfy the free equation of motion.
+Further details are provided in Appendix~\ref{app:NumericalSolutionOfTheWaveEquation}, where this case is used as a benchmark to test the numerical solution of the wave equation in AdS.} The expressions for $\Delta_\phi=2,3$ exhibit instead new poles $\tau_c = \pm\frac{\beta}{2}\pm i \frac{\beta}{2}$, previously identified in the literature as encoding the bouncing singularities~\cite{Ceplak:2024bja}.
+Their position depends only on the number of spacetime dimensions and not on the conformal dimension of the external operators.
+Around $\tau_c$ we have:

-Furthermore, the sum rules derived in~\cite{Marchetto:2023xap} and successfully applied in~\cite{Barrat:2025wbi,Buric:2025fye,Buric:2025anb} are automatically satisfied by the solutions~\eqref{eq:ExpansionGFFDelta1ff}--\eqref{eq:ExpansionGFFDelta5ff}.
-This follows from the fact that our solutions are expressed as a finite sum of GFF correlators, which are manifestly KMS-invariant, and from the absence of anomalous dimensions that could otherwise constrain the coefficients $a_{[T^n]}$.
-As a result, these coefficients remain input data of the problem.
+The degree of divergence agrees with the prediction of~\cite{Ceplak:2024bja}, while the number of subleading poles depends explicitly on the value of $\Delta_\phi$.
+Moreover, we observe that the (regularized) sum for $\Delta_\phi = 2$, displayed in~\eqref{eq:ExpansionGFFDelta2ffcorr}, exhibits a linear growth along the real-time direction (i.e., for $t = i\tau \to \infty$).
+This behaviour is inconsistent with the clustering decomposition of the correlator, as expressed in~\eqref{eq:clustering}.
+The discrepancy can be traced back to the approximation used for the OPE coefficients in~\eqref{eq:asymptoticformula}.

+One might attempt to restore the correct large-$t$ behaviour by introducing an additional arc contribution.
+However, such a term would, by construction, have vanishing discontinuity in the complex plane (except at $|\tau| \to \infty$) and must also satisfy KMS invariance.
+It is straightforward to verify that no function with these properties exists.
+Consequently, the only viable resolution is to modify the discontinuity of the two-point function itself.
+Equivalently, this requires correcting the asymptotic coefficients appearing in~\eqref{eq:asymptoticformula} so as to recover the correct late-time behavior.\footnote{For example, including a subleading $1/n$ correction in~\eqref{eq:asymptoticformula} appears to be sufficient to restore the correct large-$t$ asymptotics.}

+A detailed analysis of these corrections lies beyond the scope of the present work.
+Nevertheless, recent progress in this direction has been made in~\cite{Buric:2025uqt,Afkhami-Jeddi:2025wra}, suggesting that a systematic computation of such corrections is a promising avenue for future investigation.